stefanoborini/book-modelviewcontroller/06_mvc_on_the_web/index.md

 ---
+title: MVC on the web
 nav_order: 6
 has_children: true
-permalink: /docs/ui-components
 ---
-MVC On the web
+MVC on the web
 ==============

 Explain uniqueness of HTTP.